-Q: Tell us about Onondaga County and your department (how many residents, how many sworn, etc.).
+Q: Tell us about Lynn and your department (how many residents, how many sworn, etc.).

 Q: Any notable tips/arrests credited to tip411 that come to mind?